francescodessi/svelte-enhanced-notifications/README.md

 The `NotificationService` component is the main component that handles notifications and it provides the following properties:

 * **`location`**: a string that defines the position on the screen where to display the notifications.The allowed values are: `"topLeft"`, `"top"`, `"topRight"`, `"left"`, `"center"`, `"right"`, `"bottomLeft"`, `"bottom"`, `"bottomRight"`.
 The default value is `"top"`.
-* **`locations`**: it allows you to add additional custom locations or override the configuration of existing ones.
+* **`locations`**: it allows you to add additional custom locations or override the configuration of existing ones (check the DEFAULT_LOCATIONS constant in the <a href="https://github.com/francescodessi/svelte-enhanced-notifications/blob/main/src/lib/configurations.js#L34" target="_blank">configurations.js</a> file and <a href="#how-to-modify-the-position-of-the-notifications">examples</a>).
 This is an object where the properties represent the new locations.
 * **`notifications`**: it allows to specify the array of notifications the `NotificationService` component should work with.
 By default, the component uses its own non-shared array.

 You can have multiple `NotificationService` components.